The Bleakening: Plot

 After Christmas Eve dinner, the kids sneak out of the apartment to go to the Bleaken's lair, which turns out to be an abandoned warehouse in a sketchy part of town.
-Tina, regretting sneaking out and scared by the warehouse's creepy atmosphere, calls their parents, pretending it was an accidental butt-dial and gives them the kids' location.
+Tina, regretting sneaking out and scared by the warehouse's creepy atmosphere, calls their parents, pretending it was an accidental butt-dial, and gives them the kids' location.
 Outside of the warehouse, they find an ornament Gene made and some black feathers in the snow, as well as large footprints.
 They find a hidden door and go downstairs, where they reach a dead end.
 Bob and Linda arrive and the family decides to look for the thief together.
-Louise and Bob lift up the staircase to investigate strange noises they hear coming from behind it and find another staircase hidden underneath.
-Despite Bob's reluctance, the family decides to go downstairs and for a brief moment they see a creature that looks like the Bleaken.
+Louise and Bob lift the staircase to investigate strange noises they hear coming from behind it and find another staircase hidden underneath.
+Despite Bob's reluctance, the family decides to go downstairs and for a brief moment, they see a creature that looks like the Bleaken.
 Behind a door, they discover a Christmas rave and all the stolen decorations, including the tree top.
 Linda confronts the ravers, bashing them for stealing other people's Christmas decorations and her Christmas spirit.
 The ravers, after a performance by Miss Triple X-Mas, tell her that it is the replacement location for the closed nightclub and they do not have permission for it, which is the reason for the hidden door and staircase.

 Linda tells the guests that she called the police and that she now regrets it, and Art the artist confesses that he stole all the decorations for the rave.
 When the police arrive, Bob borrows a Bleaken costume from the man the kids had thought to be the monster earlier and lures the officers away so that the rave is not shut down.
 He then hides with Teddy in an inflatable Santa Claus where Teddy has been waiting all night to try and apprehend the thief.
-The next morning, the tree top is reattached to the family's Christmas tree and Linda's Christmas spirit returns full force.
+The next morning, the tree top is reattached to the family's Christmas tree and Linda's Christmas spirit returns in full force.